iozip9vs/SQL-learning/README.md

 This results in a very lengthy query with multiple layers of subquery.

 Now I want to simplify it, and see if there is any potential to improve.
+By using window function, this can be done.
+But something strange for MySQL as Hackerrank site, it would not properly run windown function.
+I switched to MS SQL Server, it worked.
+Here is the code:

+select avg(total_earning), count(*)
+from (
+select employee_id,
+    dense_rank() over (order by salary*months desc) as rnk, salary*months as total_earning
+from employee) a
+where rnk = 1

 # 3. Strings